-Founded in 2018 by a group of women who study Talmud together, Hadran aims to make Talmud study accessible to Jewish women at all levels.
+Founded in 2018, Hadran aims to make Talmud study accessible to Jewish women at all levels.
 It does so in a unique way: by providing a wide range of resources – daily Talmud study support, commentary, topical shiurim, insights – in the voice of women teachers.

 These resources present the material in clear ways, with explorations of context and explanations of basic Talmudic assumptions, making them interesting, engaging, and meaningful.
 Hadran believes that an accessible digital hub of Talmud study will advance women’s Talmud learning worldwide.